 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

-While plenty of diets and lifestyles have come into popularity in recent years, the habit of reducing your meat and animal product consumption has become the most popular and widely respected by a long shot.
+While plenty of diets have become popular in recent years, plant-based is one of the most widely practiced.
 While some people are vegetarian or even flexitarian, plenty of people have taken things to new heights by going vegan or plant based.
-Whether you’re already vegan or plant based, or you’re curious about the lifestyle, the difference between the two and the meaning behind them might get a bit confusing.
+However, the difference between the two and the meaning behind them might get a bit confusing.

-There are plenty of definitions and ideas floating around about what it means to be plant based, and one of the biggest questions that people ask themselves and others about the plant based lifestyle is if it’s okay to “cheat” and if the occasional slip disqualifies you from being plant based.
+There are plenty of definitions about what it means to be plant based, and one of the biggest questions that people ask themselves and others about the plant based lifestyle is if it’s okay to “cheat” and if the occasional slip disqualifies you from being plant based.
 Really, there’s no hard and fast rule.
-While many people are vigilant about their beliefs, everyone has a different idea of what it means to be plant based or vegan.
-From honey to thrifted leather, there are a lot more grey areas than you might think, and that’s why examining what it all means to you is important.
+Everyone has a different idea of what it means to be plant based or vegan.
+From honey to thrifted leather, there are a lot more grey areas than you might think.
+That’s why examining what it all means to you is important.
 So, what does it mean to cheat on your plant based diet?

 Plant Based vs. Vegan

-One of the first ideas to get settled in is the difference between what it means to be plant based and what it means to be vegan.
-While each person has their own definition of what veganism or the plant based lifestyle means to them, many people are much more comfortable with one definition than the other.
+So, what is the difference between plant based and vegan?
 Essentially, the difference comes from ideology.
-According to most, while neither eat animal products, vegans do it for ethics, the environment, animal welfare and philosophical reasons, whereas plant based individuals do it solely for the dietary benefit.
+While neither eat animal products, vegans do it for ethics, the environment, animal welfare and philosophical reasons, whereas plant based individuals focus on the dietary benefit.

 What is Cheating?

-Just like in anything else, cheating can be a number of different things.
+Cheating on a plant based diet can mean a number of different things.
 Anything from eating a friend’s birthday cake to a weekly coffee with caramel flavoring can classify as “cheating” when it comes to a plant based diet.
-While some people and sources have a lot of politics surrounding what kind of vegan or plant based person is allowed to cheat, at the end of the day, nobody can tell you what to do.
+While there are different politics surrounding what kind of vegan or plant based person is allowed to cheat, at the end of the day, nobody can tell you what to do.
 If you’re going to have coffee with milk, you’re going to have it.
 And if that’s the thing standing in between you continuing to be plant based or completely throwing in the towel, it almost seems silly to deny yourself that.